How to Build a Design Portfolio

 Content curation within your portfolio is yet another detail you need to take into account here.
 Successful job candidates always try to make an application that perfectly suits the requirements of the targeted position.
 You should embrace the same mindset and curate projects with all due attention.
 What does it mean?

-According to James Marshall, a web designer at the academic writing help agency, it means you should decide whether to pick projects randomly or customize your portfolio: “If you apply for a generic design position, it is better to display professional versatility, but highly specific positions require a more subtle approach.
+You should decide whether to pick projects randomly or customize your portfolio: “If you apply for a generic design position, it is better to display professional versatility, but highly specific positions require a more subtle approach.
 For instance, if a recruiter is looking for mobile app designers, you should focus on this type of projects.”
+According to James Marshall.

 6. Create Your Own Website